-Data are collected (See data sources section.) and validated.
-Once data validation checks have been completed, data are compiled by simple aggregation.
+Once data validation checks have been completed, data are compiled by aggregating cross tabulated variables and applying publishability rules to protect the confidentiality of decedents.
 For a more complete listing of how the data are presented, see the presentation section.